aspiers/opensuse-spotify-installer/README.md

 evil hacks to provide the necessary libraries where Spotify expects them to be.

-Currently only openSUSE 12.2 is supported.
+Currently  openSUSE 12.2  and 12.3 is supported.
 Patches to support others (e.g. [Factory](http://en.opensuse.org/Portal:Factory)) are very welcome!